samcarrington/code-style/app/_includes/javascript.md

 - Using JavaScript to replace images on mouse rollover/rollout, where CSS can achieve the same effect.

+A lot can be learned from the [AirBnB ES5 Style Guide](airbnb-es5).
+It's recommended that you implement automatic inclusion of the [AirBnB preset](airbnb-preset) checker when you lint your code.

 ### Syntax

 In common with the file formats and encodings conventions, indent with